-The political science program is divided into five areas: comparative politics, international relations, political philosophy, American politics and political behavior.
-Political science majors are required to take at least one course in each of these areas, to specialize in one of them and to complete introductory courses in political science.
+The political science program is divided into four areas: comparative politics, international relations, political philosophy, and American politics.
+Political science majors are required to take at least one course in each of these areas, to specialize in one of them, and to complete introductory courses in political science.

 The department also offers a Minor in Political Science.
 Students pursuing the minor take two introductory courses and four additional upper-division political science electives.